 Thomas, P.E., Kaniewski, W.K.
 (2001).
 Isolation and Purification.
 In: Loebenstein, G., Berger, P.H., Brunt, A.A., Lawson, R.H. (eds) Virus and Virus-like Diseases of Potatoes and Production of Seed-Potatoes.
 Springer, Dordrecht. - p.1

-In the above study, you know that the term "isolation" refers to the isolation of cell culture.
+In the above study, you know that the term "isolation" refers to the isolation of cell culture, where a virus has been shown to cause CPE to cells.
 And that "purification" refers to the purification of the original sample itself; that is, the separation of virus particles in a pure form, free from host constituents.

 It is also worth noting the capabilities of electron microscopy itself in determining the presence of viral particles in purified samples.
 This is another falsehood that Massey and her colleagues are incorrect about since they claim that samples must be completely pure of all debris (as in 100%) in order to be observed and proven to exist.